Snap election on horizon after UK lawmakers vote to block 'no-deal' Brexit

 Johnson’s proposal for an election on Oct.
 15 - a date that would allow him, if he won, to repeal the blocking bill - secured 298 votes to 56, far short of the 434 needed, as Labour abstained.

-Sterling had earlier jumped above $1.22 for the first time since Aug.
-30 as investors became slightly more optimistic that a ‘no-deal’ Brexit could be avoided.
-[GBP/]
+Sterling GBP=D3 had earlier jumped above $1.22 for the first time since Aug.
+30 as investors became slightly more optimistic that a 'no-deal' Brexit could be avoided.

-Beyond the frantic political manoeuvring, the United Kingdom could still at some point leave the EU with a deal to smooth the transition, leave without a deal, or cancel Brexit.
+Beyond the frantic political maneuvering, the United Kingdom could still at some point leave the EU with a deal to smooth the transition, leave without a deal, or cancel Brexit.

 A prospective election would offer three likely alternatives: a Brexiteer government under Johnson; a Labour government led by veteran socialist Jeremy Corbyn, who has promised a fresh referendum with staying in the EU as an option; and a ‘hung’ parliament with a coalition or minority government.